Generate automatic captions and a transcript for your Microsoft Stream videos

-Microsoft Stream keeps video content accessible by supporting captions and subtitles.
-If a video's "Language" field is set to a supported language, Microsoft Stream will automatically generate captions using Automatic Speech Recognition technology.
+If a video's Language field is set to a supported language, Stream can automatically generate captions using Automatic Speech Recognition technology.

-- Currently, only MP4 and WMV files are supported for automatic transcription.
+Only MP4 and WMV files are currently supported for automatic transcripts.

-- You cannot autogenerate captions if you have already uploaded a caption file.
+You can't autogenerate captions if you have already uploaded a caption file.

 Enable autogenerated captions for your video

-- Upload a video for which you want to enable autogenerated captions.
-If the video is already uploaded, navigate to the Edit Video page
+Upload a video for which you want to enable autogenerated captions.
+If the video is already uploaded, go to the Edit video page.

-- In the Details section, select a language from the drop-down box.
+In the Details section, select a supported language.

-- On the Options tab, select to autogenerate a caption file.
+On the Options tab, set Autogenerate captions to On.

 Upload a custom caption file

-If you wish to upload a caption file, follow the steps described in this topic.
+To upload a caption file, follow the steps in Add subtitles and captions.